(Digital art Courtesy: Hiral Varun)

-- ‘Kunju’ (Little) Sudhamani frequently turns inwards, forgetting outer world and goes to meditative state.
+- ‘Kunju’ (Little) Sudhamani frequently turns inwards, forgetting the outer world and goes to a meditative state.

 1958 (Age 5)

 - Sudhamani starts going to elementary school.
-She is soaked in Krishna bhakti most of the times even in such a tender age.
+She is soaked in Krishna bhakti most of the time even at such a tender age.

 1960 (Age 7)

 - Sudhamani starts composing devotional songs on Lord Krishna.
-Most of the times her dress is wet with tears she sheds crying for her beloved Krishna.
+Most of the time her dress is wet with tears she sheds crying for her beloved Krishna.

 1962 (Age 9)

-- Sudhamani discontinues school (in a couple of months after joining 5th standard) and takes charge of doing all domestic chores, since her mother falls sick.
-At all her free times, she is immersed in the devotion of Sri Krishna.
+- Sudhamani discontinues school (in a couple of months after joining 5th standard) and takes charge of doing all domestic chores since her mother falls sick.
+In all her free time, she is immersed in the devotion of Sri Krishna.

 1966 (Age 13)